Konard/TheAnime/README.md

 # TheAnime
-An attempt to create first open-source anime series.
+An attempt to create an open-source anime series.